Dash-Industry-Forum/DASH-IF-IOP/specs/live2vod/01-live2vod.inc.md

 ## Introduction ## {#live2vod:introduction}

 This feature description is an update to DASH-IF IOP Guidelines v4.3 [[!IOP43]], clause 4.6.
-It obsoletes this clause.
+It obsoletes clause 4.6 of DASH-IF IOP Guidelines v4.3 [[!IOP43]].

 ## Scenarios ## {#live2vod:scenarios}